 A sound approach for better KPIs

 Let me summarize all the ideas analyzed above.
 If you read articles in the same way like most busy business people do, then scan my arguments above to make sure you catch the main ideas.
+These ideas were also described in the details in this KPI system.

 - Start KPI design with a business context, not with a KPI.
 Define what your business objective is.